Chain-linked multiple matrix integration via embedding alignment

-For another example, consider single-cell matrix data where rows represent genomic features, columns represent cells, and each entry records some specific information about a feature in the corresponding cell.
-A key challenge in the joint analysis for this type of data is to devise efficient computational strategies to integrate different data modalities \citep{ma2020integrative,lahnemann2020eleven}, as the experimental design may lead to a collection of single-cell data matrices for different, but potentially overlapping, sets of cells and features.
-More specifically, let $\mpp\in\mathbb{R}^{N\times M}$ be the population matrix for all involved features and cells where $N:=|\mathcal{U}|, M:=|\mathcal{V}|$ (with $\mathcal{U}$ and $\mathcal{V}$ denoting the sets of genomic features and cells, respectively).
+An example of asymmetric matrix integration arises in single-cell matrix data, where rows represent genomic features, columns represent cells, and each entry records some specific information about a feature in the corresponding cell.
+A key challenge in the joint analysis for this type of data is to devise efficient computational strategies to integrate different data modalities \citep{ma2020integrative,lahnemann2020eleven}, as the experimental design may lead to a collection of single-cell data matrices for different, but potentially overlapping, sets of cells and features, { such as those generated across batches, tissues, or technologies.
+Completing such partially overlapping data is crucial for constructing unified representations of cell populations and improving downstream tasks like clustering or trajectory inference. } More specifically, let $\mpp\in\mathbb{R}^{N\times M}$ be the population matrix for all involved features and cells where $N:=|\mathcal{U}|, M:=|\mathcal{V}|$ (with $\mathcal{U}$ and $\mathcal{V}$ denoting the sets of genomic features and cells, respectively).
 Each single-cell data matrix $\ma^{(i)}\in\mathbb{R}^{n_i\times m_i}$ is then a submatrix of $\mpp$ corresponding to some $\mathcal{U}_i \subset \mathcal U$ and $\mathcal{V}_i \subset \mathcal V$; here we denote $n_i:=|\mathcal{U}_i|$ and $m_i:=|\mathcal{V}_i|$.
 Our aim is once again to integrate the collection of $\{\ma^{(i)}\}$ to reconstruct the original $\mpp$.

 The above examples involving EHR and single-cell data are special cases of the matrix completion with noise and block-wise missing structures.
-However, the existing literature on matrix completion mainly focuses on recovering a possibly low-rank matrix based on uniformly sampled observed entries or independently sampled observed entries which may be contaminated by noise; see, e.g., \citet{ candes2010power,candes2012exact,cai2010singular,candes2011tight,koltchinskii2011nuclear,tanner2013normalized,chen2019inference,fornasier2011low,mohan2012iterative,lee2010admira,vandereycken2013low,hu2012fast,sun2016guaranteed,cho2017asymptotic,chen2020nonconvex,yan2024inference,srebro2010collaborative,foygel2011learning,cai2016matrix,keshavan2010matrix} for an incomplete list of references.
+However, the existing literature on matrix completion mainly focuses on recovering a possibly low-rank matrix based on uniformly sampled observed entries or independently sampled observed entries which may be contaminated by noise; see, e.g., \citet{candes2012exact,cai2010singular,candes2011tight,koltchinskii2011nuclear,tanner2013normalized,chen2019inference,fornasier2011low,mohan2012iterative,lee2010admira,vandereycken2013low,hu2012fast,sun2016guaranteed,cho2017asymptotic,chen2020nonconvex,srebro2010collaborative,cai2016matrix,foygel2011learning} for an incomplete list of references.